-I am grateful to my supervisor, Professor Johan Håstad, for giving feed-back to my ideas (sometimes supporting, sometimes criticizing them), and for providing a couple of ingenious ones of his own.
+I am grateful to my supervisor, Professor Johan Håstad, for patiently giving feed-back during this work.
 Also, I would like to thank Douglas Wikström for interesting discussions about theoretical computer science in general and pebble games in particular.
 Finally, a special thanks to Joel Brynielsson, who introduced me to the mysteries of METAPOST.